 “Most of my friends have no concept of what I do”

 I’m always looking for things to improve.
-I work within the engineering department on our site, bringing in new packaging equipment, testing it, and making sure it’s all fit for purpose.
-The main project I’m working on now is the installation of a centralized conveyor system.
-A medicine gets sent off at the end of the packaging line and is automatically sorted and then put onto pallets.
+I work within the operations department on our site, and part of my job is to bring in new packaging equipment, test it, and make sure it’s all fit for purpose.
+Recently I was working on the installation of a centralized conveyor system, which automatically sorted medicines when they came off the packaging line and put them onto pallets.

 I try to make people’s lives easier.
 That’s ultimately what my job comes down to when you strip everything else back.
 It’s my role to implement systems to aid operators on site to more efficiently manufacture medicines for our patients.